pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

   Object-inplace operations, while not actually modifying existing column values, keep (a subset of) those columns and thus can avoid copying the data of those existing columns.

-In addition, several methods supporting the ``inplace`` keyword cannot actually be done inplace (in neither meaning) because they make a copy as a consequence of the operations they perform, regardless of whether ``inplace`` is ``True`` or not.
+In addition, several methods supporting the ``inplace`` keyword cannot actually be done inplace (in either meaning) because they make a copy as a consequence of the operations they perform, regardless of whether ``inplace`` is ``True`` or not.
 This, coupled with the fact that the ``inplace=True`` changes the return type of a method from a pandas object to ``None``, makes usage of